 The program fuses a strong academic program with co-curricular programming and activist goals, and challenges students to rethink their own understandings of how the world works.
 It provides opportunities for internships and teaching apprenticeships and offers unique half-unit courses such as gender and film.

 Students carry out independent research projects in the capstone course for the minor.

 The program supports and works with student organizations such as the student chapter of the National Organization for Women.
 The program facilitates connections for students with local organizations such as the League of Women Voters, which in 2012 sponsored two students to attend the League Legislative Summit in Tallahassee to help lobby state legislators.

 To supplement its academic focus, gender studies organizes significant co-curricular events.
 Speakers in recent years have included Norma Ramos, an anti-trafficking activist; Julia Serano, a transgender activist and performer; Jessica Valenti, a third-wave feminist blogger, author and nationally known speaker; Eve Ensler, author of the acclaimed play The Vagina Monologues; and the activist performance group, the Guerilla Girls.

 Preparation for graduate study

-The minor in gender studies is good preparation for many areas of academic study students gain perspectives and critical reading, writing and thinking skills that will help them in graduate school areas including women's studies or gender studies programs, any liberal arts graduate degree, law school, or a business graduate program, to name a few areas.
+The minor in gender studies is good preparation for many areas of academic stud.
+Students gain perspectives and critical reading, writing and thinking skills that will help them in graduate school areas, including women's studies or gender studies programs, any liberal arts graduate degree, law school, or a business graduate program, to name a few areas.